arcxp/inbound-feeds-poc/README.md

 # inbound-feeds-poc

+This is a proof of concept application, pulling wire content from an Associated Press feed and transforming the ap content into ANS format, then sending the transformed ANS into Arc.
+Read on ALC about the process of pulling external content into Arc via building an [Inbound Feeds Adapter](https://redirector.arcpublishing.com/alc/arc-products/arcwide/user-docs/self-onboarding-inbound-wires-adapter/).

+This POC is not meant to be copied and used directly in a production environment.
+It is provided as a simple example of the general concepts and suggestions described in the ALC article:

+- connecting to the associated press feed
+- pulling wire content out of the feed
+- transforming wire content into ans
+- creating a hash value from the wire content
+- sending converted ans into arc
+- logging transformation, errors and successes
+- adding to an inventory database
+- some unit tests, with room for improvement

 ## Installation

 Create a virtual environment, activate it and install the adapter requirements.

 ``$ pip3 install -r requirements.txt``

-Set up the environment variables in the .env file.
-Copy and rename `.env.example` to `.env.`  Fill in the variable values.
+Set up the application's environment variables in a .env file.
+To create a .env with fill-in-the-blank named variables, copy and rename `.env.example` from the repo to `.env.`

 ``$ cp .env.example .env``

-Run tests to see all pass and verify successfull installation.
+Run tests to see all pass and verify successful installation.

 ``$ pytest ``